readyready15728/king-county/README.md

 Here is my stab at statistical regression regarding house sale prices within King County, WA.
-The independent variables concern such data as number of bathrooms and whether the property has a nice view and I used them to predict what price any given house in the data actually sold for.
+The independent variables concern such data as number of bathrooms and whether the property has a nice view and I used them to predict what price any given house in the data actually sold for, using a support vector machine (or SVM) library.
 Of course there are very few perfect algorithms and here there is no exception.
 So how good did I do?
-Well, here's likely the best outcome on machine learning hub Kaggle, with over 700 up-boats:
+Well, here's likely the best outcome on machine learning hub Kaggle, with over 700
+up-boats:

 ![Likely the best outcome on the data](best-model-on-kaggle.png)